AngelaCox/UX-Portfolio/_posts/2016-03-25-information-analysis-my-own-site.markdown

   - navigation
 ---

-I think the best way to learn from your mistakes is to really critique your own work and then others can learn from them too!
-In this post, I'm going to critique some of the design decisions I made while setting up this site.
+I think the best way to learn from your mistakes is to thoroughly review your own work and then others can learn from them too!
+In this post, I'm going to critique some of the design fails I worked through while setting up this site (or discovered in testing).

 ## Plan to fail

 ![avatar picture]({{ site.url }}/images/twine.png)

 Full disclosure?
 I scrapped my original portfolio design two weeks in.
 I had originally intended to create an interactive portfolio, using the non-linear story tool Twine.
 Seriously if you haven't already, [check this out](https://twinery.org/).